 a.
-We could be subject to damage claims by related parties who wish to have personal information removed from Yahoo!
-JAPAN search results.
+We could be subject to damage claims by related parties who do not wish to have information displayed in our search results.

 With regard to information displayed in search results, we established a Panel of Experts on Internet Search Results and Privacy with the goal of examining the issue of freedom of expression and access to information versus the protection of user privacy.
-Reflecting the panel's conclusions, we announced in March 2015 our policy regarding individual requests to have personal information removed from Yahoo!
-JAPAN search results.
+Reflecting the panel's conclusions, Yahoo Japan Corporation announced in March 2015 its policy regarding individual requests to have information removed from its search results.
 By responding appropriately and consistently to such requests on the basis of our new policy, we aim to both improve our service and reduce risks.